typelevel/Laika/docs/extending-laika/directive.md

 Registration:

-    // for Markdown and reStructuredText with sbt plugin: spanDirectives in Laika += directive // in build.sbt
+    // for Markdown and reStructuredText with sbt plugin: laikaSpanDirectives += directive // in build.sbt

     // for Markdown with Transform API or Parse API:
     Transform from Markdown.withSpanDirectives(directive) to ...